Mutual Divorce

 Where the husband or wife is presently residing.

-Steps to be undertake to Dissolve the Marriage by Mutual Consent:
+Steps to be undertaken to dissolve the marriage by mutual consent: